RexStrider/Bamazon/README.md

     * You are effectively telling your OS to feed in the script into the MySQL application.
 This should seed the intial database for Bamazon.

  * If you find yourself being denied access to MySQL, chances are you set up a password for your database.
+The error might look something like

+    ```
+    ERROR 1045: Access denied for user
+    ```

-The error might look something like 'ERROR 1045: Access denied for user'.
-In this case you can try the following  command
+    * In this case you can try the following  command

     ```
     mysql -u root -p < bamazon.sql